 Speeding in Virginia is considered one of the most serious traffic violations.

-The driver who is driving faster than the posted speed limit on a highway, road, or street will be charged with a regular speeding ticket.
+The driver who is driving faster than the posted limit on a highway, road, or street will be charged with a regular speeding ticket.
 The speed limit depends on the area and the type of roads.
-But, if the driver exceeds too far the speed limit, in that case he/she will be charged with a criminal offense which is reckless driving.
+But, if the driver exceeds too far above the posted limit, in that case he/she will be charged with a criminal offense which is reckless driving.

-In some specific places, the Virginia speeding laws prohibit speeding beyond the basic speed rules.
+In some specific places, the Virginia traffic laws prohibit speeding beyond the basic speed rules.
 These places are:

 - Residential districts;